W-measurable sensitivity of semigroup actions: Preliminary Definitions

-We assume throughout that $G$ satisfies cancellation ($g + h = g + k$ implies $h = k$), and has no inverses ($g + h = 0$ implies $g = h = 0$).
+We assume throughout that $G$ is a countable abelian \emph{cancellative} semigroup with \emph{no inverses}.
+A semigroup $G$ satisfies cancellation if $g + h = g + k$ implies $h = k$, and has no inverses if $g + h = 0$ implies $g = h = 0$.
 For example, if $G$ is a pointed sub-semigroup of an abelian group, then $G$ has these properties.
 In this case, $G$ is equipped with a partial order by setting $g \le h$ if $h = g + x$ for some $x \in G$.
 For example, $G=\IN^2$ with the lexicographic order.
-Moreover, using the partial order we have a natural sense of what it means for a sequence of group elements to go to infinity.
+Moreover, using the partial order we have a natural sense of what it means for a sequence of semigroup elements to go to infinity.
 We say $(g_i)\subseteq G$ \emph{goes to infinity} (in the partial order of $G$) if for every $h\in G$, there is an $i_0\in \IN$ with $h\le g_i$ for all $i\ge i_0$.
 We denote this by $g_i\to\infty$.
+While the conditions on $G$ appear to exclude any actual group, we recall that an abelian cancellative semigroup is embeddable in a group (see \cite{MR0218472}).
+So we can define $g_i\to\infty$ for a group that arises as an abelian cancellative semigroup, by asking that the sequence lives in the semigroup and that $g_i\to\infty$ in the semigroup.
+For simplicity, we continue to focus on abelian cancellative semigroup actions with no inverses.

 We will endow our measure spaces with $\mu$-\emph{compatible metrics} (i.e.~ metrics for which non-empty open balls have positive measure).
-We assume throughout that the metrics are bounded by 1 and Borel measurable.
-By \cite{MR2415039} the topology generated by $d$ is separable.
+We assume throughout that the metrics are Borel measurable and are bounded by 1 (which can always be achieved by replacing a metric $d$ with $\frac{d}{1+d}$).
+By \cite{MR2415039} the topology generated by a $\mu$-compatible metric is separable.
 Hence, open sets are measurable as they are a countable union of balls.
 Of particular interest will be the metric $d_G$ defined by